 “We are aware that globalization doesn’t mean global friendship but global competition and, therefore, conflict.”

 Globalism is one of the most over-sold notions of our time.
 We read about it in the newspaper.
 We hear about it in the workplace.
 The march of globalism is inevitable, we are told.
 Buckle up, bucko, for the extremes of big winners and big losers.
-Such pronouncements have the gleeful ring of something to inflict on others by those who have the power to do so.
+Globalism is progress wielding a cudgel.

-Globalism is painted as a wonderful thing.
+Still, globalism is sold as a wonderful thing.
 The global village.
 See?
-We are like everyone else else.
+We are like everyone else.
 That is supposed to be of comfort.
 What it actually means is that you are not as special as you think.
 The group is more important.
 When people think the same thing all together, we are conveniently called a “market”.
 Marketers love to identify a market.
 It makes us easy to target so that we will want and buy the same things.

 Globalism also reminds us that people are not all that necessary.
 With so much technology on the way, the AI world can all but replicate the real thing.
-What used to depend on humans, quickly morphs into economic integers to serve the market.
 Workers can be replaced by robotics.
 So who needs people?
 Environmentalists clearly do not.
 They see us as enemies of the planet.
 For starters, there are just too many of us.
 You know you have been downgraded when someone out there thinks you should be taxed for your carbon footprint.
 With only so many spots available, important people want you to pay, or get out of the way.
-Those no longer useful to the market will be dealt with by the euthanasia industry.

 I am fortunate enough to remember a way of life before internet, when we were not so inter-connected in ways that make it hard to think.
 My grandmother had few amenities.
 She lived an unplugged life in north Saskatchewan but enjoyed the benefits of a wonderful community.
 She loved, and was beloved.
 In her little corner of the planet, connection to other people made her life rich.

-This third rock from the sun is still spinning, for now at least.
-There have been many ages of man, and none so positioned to be self-aware as now.
-It boggles the mind that people seem to become less important the more we are supposed to know.
+We know so much yet remain so unaware.
 Science is king.
 We have been to the moon and back, but - if knowledge is not applied to living, it is simply information.
-What we are lacking is wisdom and perspective.
+We are lacking in wisdom and perspective.

-And that is what globalism is, greed unmasked and writ large.
-Globalism wants to pit us against one another in a race to the bottom.
+Globalism seems to have become one big smash and grab that pits us against each other in a race to the bottom.
 As time marches on, its cost becomes clear - inequality, and the devaluation of human life.
 Massing of populations into markets controlled by mass media.
 Concentration of power, from the top-down.
 It’s not an accident, neither is it inevitable.
-We are not obliged to buy into this anti-human agenda.
-The best kind of life starts at home, with well-intended individuals who think about what life is for, and put people first.
+We are not obliged to buy into its anti-human agenda.

 The shots of the earth from outer space make it seem so small, and yet human beings have such potential.
 David mused in Psalm 8, “ When I consider your heavens, the work of your fingers, the moon and the stars, ... what is mankind... that you care for them?
 You have made them a little lower than the angels and crowned them with glory and honour.
 You made them rulers over the works of your hands; you put everything under their feet...”

 The theme of return echoes throughout scripture.
-It insists that sooner or later mankind will get his priorities in order.
-In Ezekiel chapter 37, God pharases is like this: “I will put my Spirit in you and you will live, and I will settle you in your own land.”
-There is a spiritual tone to this promise that implies wholeness and restoration, a sense of remembering one’s place.
-Your own land may well be the one you already live in.
+In Ezekiel chapter 37, God promises: “I will put my Spirit in you and you will live, and I will settle you in your own land.”
+Apparently, wholeness has to do with finding your physical place in the world and is more than a mere human project.